-Early-onset Alzheimer's not always associated with memory lossMay 19th, 2011 by Deborah Braconnier in Neuroscience /
+Early-onset Alzheimer's not always associated with memory lossMay 19, 2011 by Deborah Braconnier in Medicine & Health / Neuroscience

 (Medical Xpress) -- In a recent study published in the journal Neurology, scientists say that individuals who develop early-onset Alzheimer's in middle age are at a high risk of being misdiagnosed because many of their initial symptoms are not memory related.